 Skin is the largest organ in the human body, and it has many jobs!
 Skin protects the body from infection by keeping germs out.
 It makes oil and keeps water inside and so we don’t dry out.
 Skin regulates our body temperature by sweating.

 Skin has oil glands that keep our skin and hair from drying out.
 During puberty, hormones tell the oil glands to make more oil called sebum.
-Sebum can clog the pores in the skin and cause acne.
-Acne is also called pimples, zits, blackheads, or blemishes.
+Sebum can clog the pores in the skin and cause acne, requiring new personal hygiene habits.
+Acne is one of the more noticeable issues during puberty; it is also called pimples, zits, blackheads, or blemishes.
 This usually happens on the skin of the face, neck, back, upper chest, and shoulders.